Dave Eggers' latest book looks at one man's dangerous quest for a decent cup of coffee

 Editor’s Note: Most people don’t realize that coffee has roots in Yemen.
 A Sufi monk living in the country’s port city of Mokha is rumored to have first brewed the bean into the beverage we recognize today, though he and his fellow monks used it for ceremonial purposes.
 “The coffee helped bring them to a kind of religious ecstasy, and because the Sufis were travelers, they brought coffee to all corners of North Africa and the Middle East,” writes Dave Eggers in his new book, The Monk of Mokha.
 “The Turks turned qahwa into kahve, which became, in other languages, coffee.”

-The drink’s rich history fascinated a Yemeni-American named Mokhtar Alkhanshali, the protagonist of The Monk of Mokha and our guest, along with Eggers, on a recent episode of Bite podcast (listen to the interview in the player below).
-Alkhanshali decided to start working with Yemeni farmers to try and reinvigorate the coffee trade in his family’s homeland.
+The drink’s rich history fascinated a Yemeni American named Mokhtar Alkhanshali, the protagonist of The Monk of Mokha and our guest, along with Eggers, on a recent episode of Bite podcast (listen to the interview in the player below).
+Alkhanshali decided to start working with Yemeni farmers to try to reinvigorate the coffee trade in his family’s homeland.
 But just as his business got going, Yemen slipped deeper into chaos.

 The excerpt below refers to the Houthis—a tribe of Zaydi Shiite Muslims still wrestling for political control of Yemen.